johnnolan/wild-magic-surge-5e/README.md

 - Hooks for custom macros and other modules to use
 - Track incremental wild magic surge count on token
 - Optionally track NPCs Wild Magic Surges
-- Adds `Dice So Nice` integration if the module is enabled
+- `Dice So Nice` integration if the module is enabled
+- Discern between sorcerer spells and other spells when multiclassing

 ## Hooks